-My Dad found work at the Ordish Brick Factory on Stud Road, Dandenong a few weeks after he had arrived in Australia in 1962.
-He worked there for about a year, but was hearing everyone talking about this new factory called 'Pilkington' so he went to enquire.
-He got the job and loved it and it was paying more money.
+My Dad found work at the Ordish Brickworks on Stud Road, Dandenong a few weeks after he had arrived in Australia in June 1962.
+He worked there for about a year, but he was hearing everyone talking about this new factory called Australian Window Glass which later turned into Pilkington.
+He went to enquire and got the job and he loved it.
+It was also paying a lot more money.

 He worked there for over 35 years and saw many changes in the glass industry.
 His bosses loved him as he was such a great worker and always gave 101%.
 Even though it is now called Viridian, they have a club called the Silverthread's where they invite staff that gave over 25 years at Pilkington.
-I recently found a newsletter called the 'The Looking Glass' where they would do a profile on a staff member and when they interviewed Dad, he had wished to stay healthy and win tattslotto.
-Sadly, neither of them came true.
+I recently found a newsletter called the 'The Looking Glass' where they would do a profile on a staff member.
+When they interviewed Dad, he had wished to stay healthy and win tattslotto, but sadly neither of them came true.

-Another magazine that I have which Dad gave to me was called 'Talk About' from 1983 which shows an earlier photo of Dad's section of the plant receiving a beautiful glass serving plate.
-I just recently found out that it was for a safety award gift as they had recorded an accident free year.
+Another magazine that I have which Dad had also given to me was called 'Talk About' from 1983.
+One of the photos shows an earlier photo of Dad's section of the plant receiving a beautiful glass serving plate.
+I just recently found out that it was a safety award gift as they had recorded an accident free year.

 In 1963, Dad remembers catching the train to go to a festival everyone was talking about.
 It was Moomba and there were lots of migrants there with their finest clothes on.
 Across the road is the Royal Botanical Gardens and a photo shows Dad relaxing on the lawn with the Sidney Myer Music Bowl behind him.